A white journalist goes out to investigate Ebola in Sierra Leone

 She remembered how Moiwo had blamed white people for Ebola.
 How the elderly woman on the plane had believed that the USA was producing medicines against Ebola that ‘cured only white people’.
 And now Vandy said that the north-West was blaming the south-East for the very same Ebola.

 As they made their way through the woods leading to Kailahun, complete darkness fell over the land.
 As they were approaching the head of the snake, Anja wondered whether it had poisonous teeth.

 Babah Tarawally is a writer and journalist.
 He is a columnist for OneWorld online magazine.
-After fleeing the Sierra Leone civil war for the Netherlands 19 years ago and spending the first seven of those years filing an asylum application, Babah Tarawally began working for independent media outlets in Africa, contributing stories and columns to several newspapers and magazines.
-Alongside this work, he worked for Free Voice (now called Free Press Unlimited), a Dutch organisation that support press freedom in Africa, Asia and Latin America.
+After fleeing Sierra Leone civil war for the Netherlands 19 years ago and spending the first seven of those years filing an asylum application, Babah Tarawally began working for independent media outlets in Africa, contributing stories and columns to several newspapers and magazines.
+Alongside this work, he worked for Free Voice (now called Free Press Unlimited), a Dutch organization that support press freedom in Africa, Asia and Latin America.
 He worked for Free Voice from 2004-2010 as the project officer for Africa.
 In 2011 he worked as the Program Coordinator for Winternachten-Writers Unlimited Festival, Dutch biggest international literature festival.
 His novel 'De god met de blauwe ogen'(The blue eye god) was published in 2010 by KIT publishers.
-Babah Tarawally is presently working as a freelance journalist and on his second novel 'The missing hand.'
+Babah Tarawally is presently working as a freelance journalist and on his second novel 'The missing Hand.'